nfriend/google-translate-xlf/README.md

 xlf2xlf help
 ```

+> If the utility not installed globally, just use it via npx, e.g. `npx xlf2xlf --in messages.xlf --out messages.hi.xlf --from en --to hi`

 ## Messages

 Tool adds 2 kind of extra messages to final xlf file according to certain criterias: